 - Recommended for: Lunch or supper

-- Serves: Four women or two men (see full portion control guide here).
+- Serves: 1 woman or double the ingredients for a male portion (see full portion control guide here).

 - Quality Protein

-- Half a tub of low-fat smooth cottage cheese
+- 1/4 a tub of low-fat smooth cottage cheese

 - A handful of coriander or parsley (whichever you prefer)